chimericdream/worldofpannotia.com/src/_psionic_powers/energy-stun.md

   powerResistance: "Yes"
   powerPoints: 3
   description: |
     Upon manifesting this power, you choose cold, electricity, fire, or sonic.
-You release a powerful stroke of the chosen energy type that encircles all creatures in the area, dealing 1d6 points of damage to each of them.
+You release a powerful stroke of the chosen energy type that encircles all creatures in the area, dealing {% die_roll 1 6 0 %} points of damage to each of them.
 In addition, any creature that fails its save for half damage must succeed on a Will save or be stunned for 1 round.

     Cold: A stroke of this energy type deals +1 point of damage per die.
 The saving throw to reduce damage from a cold stun is a Fortitude save instead of a Reflex save.